-State-of-the-art software is becoming increasingly indispensible in a whole range of industries.
-Whether you're using software to manage workflow, record transactional data or as the interface to a large customer database, the more besoke the software is to your particular company the more efficient will be its functioning.
-Hiring a software development company to create a bespoke programme though is a process that comes with its own problems - how do you choose between different companies and how can you be certain that your expectations will be met?
+State-of-the-art software is becoming increasingly indispensable in a whole range of industries.
+Whether you're using software to manage workflow, record transactional data or as the interface to a large customer database, the more bespoke the software is to your particular company, the more efficient its functionality will be.
+Hiring a software development company to create a bespoke programme is a process that comes with its own problems - how do you choose between different companies and how can you be certain that your expectations will be met?
 What questions should you ask prospective companies before making a hiring decision?
-To some extent this all depends upon where they are located, as there is a growing tendency for businesses to outsource their software development overseas.
+To some extent this all depends on where they are located, as there is a growing tendency for businesses to outsource their software development overseas.
 As such, this article deals with two separate fields of questioning: general questions that are relevant to any software development company; and specific questions of relevance to offshore software development companies, where issues of communication and regularity of contact are more important factors.

 General Questions to ask a Software Development Company